xiaoxiae/slama.dev/cv.md

         <strong>Metal Moose 2018</strong> <em>(2017–18)</em> [<a href="https://github.com/MetalMooseFRC/MetalMoose2018">GitHub</a>]
         <br>
         As a former member of the FRC team Metal Moose and the head of programming, I was in charge of programming our robot for the 2018 Power-Up season.
-        Features of the robot include an autonomous language, double PID control (for turning and driving) and a polynomial function for controlling the elevator of the robot.
+        Features of the robot include an autonomous language, double PID control (turning and driving) and a polynomial function for controlling the elevator of the robot.
       </p>
       <p>
         <strong>Project Euler </strong> <em>(2016–)</em> [<a href="https://projecteuler.net/progress=thexiaoxiae">profile</a>]